[1 MB] (PDF)

 Disinfo Cloud is an unclassified platform used by the U.S. government, foreign partners, and technology providers to identify and learn about technologies to counter adversarial propaganda and disinformation.
-Disinfo Cloud is also a gateway to the TET’s Testbed – established to rapidly identify, assess, test, and implement technologies to counter propaganda and disinformation (CPD).
-TET invites all interested U.S. Government (USG) stakeholders to sign up for an account at https://disinfocloud.com/, or contact us.
-TET also welcomes feedback and is particularly interested in user requirements against which the technologies can be tested.
+Disinfo Cloud is also a gateway to the TET’s Testbed – established to rapidly identify, assess, test, and implement these technologies.
+TET invites all interested U.S. government stakeholders and foreign partners to sign up for an account on the Disinfo Cloud website.
+TET welcomes all feedback and is particularly interested in user requirements against which the technologies can be tested.

-The dashboard shows the number of technologies currently on the testbed, the number of technologies at each state of assessment, and the types of technologies they represent.
+The dashboard shows the number of technologies currently on the testbed, the number of technologies at each stage of assessment, and the types of technologies they represent.
 Disinfo Cloud offers a continuously updated feed of the latest research, news and related events published by third parties.

 Disinfo Cloud offers a continuously updated newsfeed of the latest research, news and related events published by third parties.

-Problem: The TET knows there are a wide range of propaganda and disinformation challenges faced by the interagency and foreign partners.
-We look to you to inform us of your needs and to supply us with test proposals.
-Let us know what challenges your office faces.
+Problem: The TET knows there are a wide range of propaganda and disinformation challenges faced by the U.S. government and foreign partners.
+The team seeks guidance and information from its members in order to identify challenges, needs, and test proposals.

-Tool: Disinfo Cloud is an unclassified platform that permits stakeholders to search for assessed tools or technologies.
-The TET can also assist our interagency and foreign partners in identifying appropriate CPD tools and technologies to suit your needs.
+Tool: Disinfo Cloud permits stakeholders to search for assessed tools or technologies.
+The TET can help identify appropriate counter propaganda and disinformation tools and technologies to suit different groups’ needs.

-Solution: Write to inform TET what your office needs to counter propaganda and disinformation.
+Solution: Write to inform TET or Disinfo Cloud what your office needs to counter propaganda and disinformation.
 Ask us for assistance in identifying a technological solution or draft a test proposal for a tool.
 Can’t find a tool that fits your needs?
 Let Disinfo Cloud know by using the blue and green feedback buttons.
-The team is open to insights and is here to help you implement ideas to move the mission forward.
-Disinfo Cloud features a green feedback button to solicit your input.
+The team is open to insights and is here to help implement ideas to move the counter propaganda and disinformation mission forward.

 Disinfo Cloud and the Testbed are used by: